hawkeyedatatsai/Stroke-Prediction/README.md

 - Bar chart here suggests most of the stroke patient are within the age group of 60 to 80 years old.

+- Other traits we studied from the dataset that could lead to stroke include : female, married, living at urban, working in private sector and never smoked.

 3. Machine Learning Results and Recommendations